aliheypy/aliheypy/README.md

   - Web development and scalable services
   - Data analysis and image processing
 - 🎯 Goal: To design and develop intelligent systems that make life easier.
-- 📫 How to reach me: [Your email or social media link]
+- 📫 How to reach me:

 ---